christopherhuntley/ba510-deals-database/README.md

     ADD FOREIGN KEY (`fk-column`)
        REFERENCES `fk-tablename` (`fk-table-pk`);
 ```
 where `tablename`,`fk-column`, etc. are replaced with the particulars for the relationship. *Note that the new FK constraints will make our queries run faster but are not strictly needed for SQL joins to work.
-They can also, however, increase the memory used by the DBMS, so there may actually be rare cases where FK constraints are left undefined.*
+They can also, however, increase the memory used by the DBMS, so there may actually be rare cases where FK constraints are best left undefined.*
 4. __Commit and sync to GitHub.__ Don't forget to save your script.
 Use the Git comment 'Completed Part 3' and push to GitHub.